Vitols999/QMS-WIKI/AdvProjects.md

 With this database organization several projects can be saved in one database.

-Data items are saved only once in database.
+Data items are saved only once in a database.
 They can be referenced in various projects within a given database.

-To rename a _Group_ folder use the its context menu in the database window.
+To rename a _Group_ folder use its context menu in the database window.
 The other 2 types of database folders can be renamed after opening them in the workspace and using the `Edit` context menu entry.

 _Example of data organization:_

 A group folder (blue) with each hike track and its waypoints in a project folder (green).
-Additionally, a green _summary_ folder that contains again all tracks from the other green folders.
+Additionally, a green _summary_ folder that again contains all tracks from the other green folders.
 As the tracks are just referenced by the folders they are not stored several times as would have done with `GPX` or `QMS` files.

 Other advantages of the use of databases are the possibility